-Seattle mayor calls on state to ban special vaccine access to donors, route vaccines to community health clinics
+Seattle mayor calls on Washington state to ban special vaccine access to donors, route vaccines to community health clinics

 The statement continued: “Unfortunately, the recent stories of preferential treatment by providers for financial donors, coupled with the struggles of communities to vaccinate their most vulnerable members, show even more starkly that these systems are failing communities of color.”

-A spokesperson for King County Executive Dow Constantine said the county shared Durkan’s concerns and shared them with the office of Gov. Jay Inslee on Thursday.
+A spokesperson for King County Executive Dow Constantine said the county shared Durkan’s concerns and passed them on to the office of Gov. Jay Inslee on Thursday.

-Tara Lee, executive communications director for Gov. Jay Inslee, said: “We appreciate Mayor Durkan’s commitment to prioritizing the most vulnerable,” adding that the state “is already moving in that direction – increasing doses to clinics and other places.”
+“While vaccine allocation decisions continue to be made by the Washington State Department of Health, we have asked the state to allow us to have a greater role in these decisions,” Alex Fryer, director of communications for Constantine, said by email.

-“We are in Phase 1B which includes more of the public (beyond healthcare providers) and helps with access for historically underserved communities,” Lee said by email.
+Tara Lee, executive communications director for Gov. Jay Inslee, said it was “extremely unfortunate” that Durkan did not call Inslee’s office before issuing a statement “as we are already making progress on the things she talks about in her press release.”

 In a series of stories this week, The Seattle Times revealed that three medical systems in the region — Providence Regional Medical Center, Overlake Medical Center & Clinics and EvergreenHealth — gave special access to their major donors or foundation board members.